Photoshop Scratch Disk Full on Mac? 6 Ways to Clear It

 Note

-You can also press and hold the Command + Option keys while launching Photoshop to quickly change your scratch disk.
+You can also quickly change your scratch disk by pressing and holding the Command + Option keys while launching Photoshop.

 5. Change RAM for Photoshop

 By default, Photoshop uses 70% of the memory space.
 You can adjust this value as needed.
-However, we strongly recommend that you do not exceed 85% at most.
-Otherwise, it may cause poor performance of other applications due to insufficient memory.
+However, we strongly recommend not exceeding 85% to prevent poor performance in other applications due to insufficient memory.

-1. Click the Photoshop Menu, and then select Preferences > Performance.
+1. Click the Photoshop Menu, then select Preferences > Performance.

-2. Drag the memory usage slider to quickly adjust the amount of memory allotted to Photoshop.
+2. Use the memory usage slider to adjust the amount of memory allocated to Photoshop.

 How to Change RAM for Photoshop on Mac